 This isn’t the most decorative type of fly trap, but it is effective and you most likely have these products laying around your house.

 With this homemade fruit fly trap, the materials you need are a disposable cup like a red Solo cup and some plastic cling Saran wrap.
-For the bait you’ll use a vinegar, preferably raw apple cider vinegar.
+For the bait, you’ll use vinegar, preferably raw apple cider vinegar.

 Fill the bottom of the cup with about an inch of the vinegar and just a drop of liquid dish soap.
 You don’t want to put too much dish soap since we really want the fermenting smell from the vinegar to be the fruit fly attractant.
 The purpose of the soap is to coat the wings of the fruit flies so they can’t fly away, which generally doesn’t take much to do.